kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/3615ba37-88b4-4c75-95b0-6710b43d7c73)

-“This bus it was, this ruddy, venerable and immortal bus, that came down the Folkestone hill with unflinching deliberation, and trundled through Sandgate and Hythe, and out into the windy spaces of the Marsh, with Kipps and all his fortunes on its brow.”
+“This bus it was, this ruddy, venerable and, under God's mercy, immortal bus, that came down the Folkestone hill with unflinching deliberation, and trundled through Sandgate and Hythe, and out into the windy spaces of the Marsh, with Kipps and all his fortunes on its brow.
+You figure him there.”
 Kipps.

 ## Derek Jarman {href=20c/20c-jarman-biography}